 Nine campus venues, all part of Ohio State’s College of Food, Agricultural, and Environmental Sciences (CFAES), are available throughout the year for a variety of Ohio events and meetings.

 “We are pleased to announce that, in addition to our offerings of in-person gatherings, we also have the technologies to provide virtual gatherings,” said Matthew Benko-Scruggs, general manager of the Wooster Campus Conference Center and event venues.
-“For example, we can offer two-way communication and interaction with up to 500 guests via Zoom.
+“For example, we can offer two-way communication and interaction with up to 500 guests via video conferencing.
 We can also provide on-set studio recording capability and webinar presentation capability to 3,000 guests.”

 Benko-Scruggs emphasized that the well-being of guests and associates is of paramount importance.
 “Daily, we are monitoring the situation to ensure that we meet the latest guidance on hygiene and cleaning,” he said.
 “Our health and safety measures are designed to address a broad spectrum of viruses, including COVID-19, and include everything from hand-washing hygiene and cleaning product specifications to our meeting rooms and common area cleaning procedures.”

 In addition, venue staff constantly monitor the Wayne County Health Department, Ohio Department of Health, ServSafe–National Restaurant Association, Centers for Disease Control and Prevention, and World Health Organization to follow guidelines and statements regarding novel coronavirus (COVID-19) cases.